Skip to main content

 Huntington Customer Service Center (EA5C42), P.O.
 Box 1558, Columbus, OH 43216

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Huntington.
-A certified death certificate is the primary document required to start any claim.
+Before contacting Huntington, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Deposit, investment & retirement accounts